latenighttales/alcali/README.md

 ## What's Alcali?

-Alcali is a web based tool for monitoring and administrating **Saltstack®** Salt.
+Alcali is a web based tool for monitoring and administrating **Saltstack** Salt.

 ## Features